Feature | Target |

 2.3 Expressing relationships

 As noted, a model is a way of expressing a relationship between a set of features and a target, and one way of thinking about this is in terms of inputs and outputs.
+A model takes in inputs, and spits out an output that we hope is similar to the target.
 But how can we go from input to output?

 Well, first off, we assume that the features and target are correlated, that there is some relationship between the feature x